Get A Quote

 • Cost: Cost is a tricky difference between Romex and MC Cable.
 When it comes to pure MC cable versus Romex cost, Romex is about 25% cheaper than MC cable due to the fewer source materials and lower shipping costs.
 In terms of installation, Romex can cost more than MC cable if a protective conduit is required.

-While both of these cable types are accepted by the NEC, the differences between these cables must be considered to ensure the safety and longevity of an installation.
+While the NEC accepts both of these cable types, the differences between these cables must be considered to ensure the safety and longevity of an installation.

 When to Use MC vs. Romex